NCI-GDC/gdc-dnaseq-cwl/workflows/dnaseq/README.md

         $ mkvirtualenv --python /usr/bin/python2 cwl

-6. When virtualenv is first created (3), the vitualenv will be activated.
+6. When virtualenv is first created, the vitualenv will be activated.
 To activate virtualenv on later login sessions:

         $ workon cwl